 Family Fun on the Run is a monthly newsletter designed to help families add physical activity to their already hectic schedules.

-- 1/2 cup of raisins
+- 1 cup raisins

-- Wash hands with water and soap.
+- Wash hands with soap and water.

-- Store in an airtight container.
+- Mix together and store in an air-tight container.